chef/chef-web-docs/_vendor/github.com/chef/chef-server/docs-chef-io/content/server/config_rb_backend.md

 `leaderl.etcd_pool.max_count`
 : Default value: `10`.

-### SSL Settings
+### TLS/SSL Settings

-If `certificate` and `certificate_key` are nil, the SSL Certificate will be auto-generated using the other parameters provided.
+If `certificate` and `certificate_key` are nil, the TLS/SSL Certificate will be auto-generated using the other parameters provided.
 Otherwise, they are on-disk locations to user-provided certificate.

 `ssl.certificate`
-: Provide this path if you have a pre-generated SSL cert.
+: Provide this path if you have a pre-generated TLS/SSL cert.

 `ssl.certificate_key`
-: Provide this path if you have a pre-generated SSL cert.
+: Provide this path if you have a pre-generated TLS/SSL cert.

 `ssl.ciphers`
-: Ordered list of allowed SSL ciphers.
+: Ordered list of allowed TLS/SSL ciphers.
 This will be updated based on security considerations and the version of OpenSSL being shipped.